 The ruler of Aqua and water is Neptune, and the ones born during that month fall into the Piscean category.

-The gem was 2.9 ounces (1.3 kilograms) in mass and was the component of a much larger aquamarine that was faceted to get two smaller stones.
+The gem was 2.9 ounces (1.3 kilograms) in mass and was a component of a much larger aquamarine that was faceted to get two smaller stones.
 It is located inside the Franklin D. Roosevelt Presidential Library and Museum in Hyde Park, New York.

 A well-known exhibition at the Smithsonian Institution is the 10,363-carat (about 4.6 pounds) Dom Pedro Aquamarine.